drewkerr/ifat/README.md

 ## Features

-- Custom test length (and choices) generated from alphabetic answer key
+- Custom test length (and options) generated from alphabetic answer key
 - Multiple sessions with start/finish times and unique session keys
-- Email teacher with CSV of team names, results, start time and score calculation
+- CSV export of names, results, times and score calculation